Yuzu Ichandrin

 Pollination Requirements: Self-fertile

-Pests & Diseases: Similar to other citrus; benefits from good airflow and drainage
+Pests & Diseases: Similar to other citrus; good airflow and drainage reduce issues

 Additional Notes